Manzila Uddin, Baroness Uddin: Expenses scandal

 The amount of money Uddin was required to repay, £125,349, was the largest amount of the United Kingdom parliamentary expenses scandal.

 Bangladesh mansion

 Further expenses claims by Uddin were later discovered when The Sunday Times revealed that she owns a mansion in Bangladesh.
 The mansion was described as made out of Italian marble with tiles, mosaics and with a balcony.
 The mansion was believed to have been built after Uddin became a peer in 1998, costing £140,000 which was organised by her husband Komar, located in Jawa Bazar in Chhatak; this is where many of her in-laws are originally from.
-However Uddin claims that the land was bought by her husband's family, purchased by Komar's father in 1980.
+However, Uddin claims that the land was bought by her husband's family, purchased by Komar's father in 1980.

 Nomination

-In January 2013, Uddin was nominated for the Muslim Woman of the Year award at the British Muslim Awards, but did not win.
+In January 2013, Uddin was nominated for the Muslim Woman of the Year award at the British Muslim Awards but did not win.

 Personal life

-Uddin is married to Komar Uddin; his family is originally from Chhatak, Sunamganj in Sylhet.
+Uddin is married to Komar Uddin; his family is originally from Chhatak, Sunamganj District.
 Together they have four sons and one daughter.